kimruddock/pawelgrzybek.github.io/_drafts/2017-10-25-from-a-callback-hell-through-promises-to-async-functions.md

 ## Async code, sync look

 In 2017 ECMAScript introduced another game changer — the [Async Function](https://tc39.github.io/ecma262/2017/#sec-async-function-definitions).
 It makes working with asynchronous operations very intuitive because it is written in the same way as synchronous code with two tiny nuances — an [`async`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) keyword in front of a function declaration and an [`await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await) operator as a promise prefix.
-Apart from it just being syntactically much nicer to read, it comes with [optimisations in JavaScript engines](https://mathiasbynens.be/notes/async-stack-traces) as well.
+Apart from it just being syntactically much nicer to read, it comes with [optimizations in JavaScript engines](https://mathiasbynens.be/notes/async-stack-traces) as well.
 Based on the current [browser support](http://caniuse.com/#feat=async-functions) and the help that [babel-preset-env](https://github.com/babel/babel-preset-env) can offer this is my preferred way of working with asynchronous JavaScript.

 ```js
 const getRandomJoke = async() => {